 Since 2016, banks established in the Netherlands have paid quarterly contributions to the DGF.
 DNB sets the contributions and collects them on behalf of the DGF.
 An individual bank's contribution depends on the balance of its deposits as guaranteed under the DGS (the deposit base) and its risk profile.
-The DGF is a fund created from these contributions on an ex ante basis to fund compensation to depositors if a bank should fail.
-It should have reached its target size of 0.8% of all guaranteed deposits by mid-2024.
-Over 50% of its target size has now been reached.
+The DGF is a fund created from these contributions on an ex ante basis to fund compensation pay-outs to depositors if a bank should fail.
+It should have reached its target size of o.8% of all guaranteed deposits by mid-2024.
+Over 70% of its target size has now been reached, worth well over EUR 3 billion.

 The contributions are added to own funds.
-At year-end 2020, own funds stood at EUR 2,591 million.
-Chart 1 below shows the development in own funds in 2020.
-In 2020, contributions set and added to own funds totalled EUR 657 million in 2020, representing a considerable increase from the previous year (+17%).
-The increase is accounted for by the sharp growth in deposits caused by the savings surplus seen in the COVID-19 crisis.
-On 30 September 2020, which is the reference date for setting the year's final quarterly contributions, guaranteed deposits were some EUR 34 billion above the prior year's amount, at EUR 549 billion.
-The 6.6% growth in guaranteed deposits not only causes basic contributions (basisbijdragen) to be higher, they also result in higher supplementary contributions (suppleties), which are used to adjust for the fact that basic contributions had been set on the basis of a lower deposit volume.
-The DGF's own funds also changed due to transfers to and from DSGs in other EU Member States where deposit guarantees were taken over from one DSG to another.4
+At year-end 2021, own funds stood at EUR 3,336 million.
+Figure 1 below shows the development in own funds in 2021.
+In 2021, contributions set and added to own funds totalled EUR 758 million in 2020, representing an increase from the previous year (+15%).
+As in the previous year, the increase is accounted for by the further growth in deposits caused by the COVID-19 crisis.
+On 30 September 2021, which is the reference date for setting the year's final quarterly contributions, guaranteed deposits were some EUR 24 billion above the prior year's amount, at EUR 572 billion.
+The 4.3% growth in guaranteed deposits not only causes basic contributions (basisbijdragen) to be higher, they also result in higher supplementary contributions (suppleties), which are used to adjust for the fact that basic contributions had been set on the basis of a lower deposit volume.
+The DGF's own funds also changed due to transfers to and from deposit guarantee schemes in other EU Member States.
+Such transfers are made when deposit guarantees are taken over from one deposit guarantee scheme by another.4

-$\,{\rm 2}\,\,$ DNB sets the contributions in accordance with Annex 1 to the Bbpm
+DNB sets the contributions in accordance with Annex 1 to the Bbpm.

-In accordance with Article 10(2) of Directive 2014/49/EU on deposit guarantee schemes (DGS Directive)
+In accordance with Article 10(2) of Directive 2014/49/EU on deposit guarantee schemes (DGS Directive).

 This could for example be the case if a foreign branch is converted into a subsidiary.
-Article 14 of the DGS Directive provides that in such a case the contributions paid during the 12 months preceding the end of the DGS membership must be transferred to the other DGS
+Article 14 of the DGS Directive provides that in such a case the contributions paid during the 12 months preceding the end of the DGS membership must be transferred to the other DGS.

-If a bank should fail and depositors are unable to access their current or savings accounts, DNB awards compensation to depositors.
+If a bank should fail and depositors are unable to access their current or savings accounts, DNB, as the administrator of the Dutch Deposit Guarantee, awards compensation to depositors.
 The DGF will finance the compensation from its own funds, supplemented where needed by extraordinary contributions levied if its available financial means should prove insufficient.
-When payments are made under the Dutch Deposit Guarantee, the DGF acquires the rights of deposits and has a preferential claim against the failed bank's assets.
-If payments from the failed bank's assets are insufficient to cover the DGS payments, the expected loss will be charged to the DGF's own funds.
-As in previous years, no amounts were withdrawn from the DGF's own funds to finance the DGS or deploy resolution instruments in the year under review.
+When payments are made under the Dutch Deposit Guarantee, the DGF acquires the rights of deposit holders and has a preferential claim against the failed bank's assets.
+If payments from the failed bank's assets are insufficient to cover the DGS pay-outs, the expected loss will be charged to the DGF's own funds.
+As in previous years, no amounts were withdrawn from the DGF's own funds to finance the Dutch Deposit Guarantee or deploy resolution instruments in the year under review.
 As long as the DGS is not activated, the DGF's principal expenditure item is the fee it pays for a credit line commitment secured in 2018 to strengthen its funding capacity.